Location

 Status

 Following the approval of this conceptual plan the city began submitting detailed plans for each levee system for final review and approval.
 The City has identified eight phases (A-H) for submittal of detailed plans.
-Phase A and B 60% plans were submitted by the City for Corps review and were approved in 2019.
-Phase C, 60% plans were reviewed and approved in 2020.
-Final plans for Phase A were approved by the Corps in December 2020.
-The City is actively advancing design and real estate acquisition processes on the remaining portions of the levee system, nothing is currently under review with USACE.
+Phase A was approved in 2020.
+Phases B and C were approved in 2022.
+Phase E 30% plans were reviewed and approved in 2022.
+The City is actively advancing design and real estate acquisition processes on the remaining portions of the levee system, nothing is currently under 408 review with USACE.
+In September of 2022 the City requested through the District's Levee Safety Program that USACE partner with the City to conduct a semi-quantitative risk assessment (SQRA) on the Des Moines I levee.
+The outcome of this study will influence the design of the remaining phases.
+The SQRA Cost Share Agreement was executed in July 2023.

 Additional Information